 While groups of faculty have gathered together throughout the years, Miller was a noted member of a lunch group that sat at what was known to some as The Power Table.

-“The name came only recently, and not from me,” he says.
+“The name came about only recently, and not from me,” he says.
 “It ranges anywhere from 3 to 13 people on any particular day.
-Paul V. Murphy invited a student to sit down, but the student said, ‘No, no, no. I can’t meet at the power table.”
+Paul V. Murphy invited a student to sit down, but the student said, ‘No, no, no. I can’t meet at the power table.’”

 “I’ve heard it referenced as the old man’s table as well, but Joe held court there,” Brossmann says.
-“Many of those people spoke at his retirement and roasted him that day.
-There was a lot of good-natured ripping but certainly a lot of respect.”
+“Many of those people spoke at his retirement party and roasted him that day.
+There was a lot of good-natured ribbing but certainly a lot of respect.”

-Living close by in South Euclid, Ohio, Joe; his wife, Helen; and his children have always and will always remain a part of the University.
-They’re also are godparents to some of Schmidt’s children.
+Living close by in South Euclid, Ohio, Joe; his wife, Helen; and his children remain a part of the University.
+They’re also godparents to some of Schmidt’s children.
 Two of Miller’s five children have JCU degrees, and all five attended Carroll at some point.
 One son, Chris ’83, was elected president of the Student Union, and another, John ’91, played a leading role in the debate program.

 “One condition of attending JCU was they wouldn’t enroll in my classes, or complain about other instructors in the department,” he says.

-During his retirement, Miller plans to spend his time with his wife visiting his children and grandchildren, as well as continuing to upkeep his garden.
+During his retirement, Miller plans to spend his time with his wife visiting his children and grandchildren, as well as continuing to maintain his garden.